amos42/pcbs/esp-prog-adaptor/README.md

-# ESP-Prog to ESP32-DevKitC Adaptor
+# ESP-Prog to ESP32-DevKitC Adaptor (for ESP32-DevKitC)

 ### Test Sample